Skip to main content

 The groundwater standards for bentazon were adopted in Cycle 7 (1999).

-Bentazon is a pesticide used to control weeds in a variety of agricultural crops.
-Animal studies have shown that bentazon can affect the intestinal tract and blood, and alter body and organ weight.
+Bentazon is a pesticide used to control weeds in a variety of crops.
+Studies have shown that exposure to high levels of bentazon can affect the intestines and blood and alter body weight.

 Benzene